 - statistics – a mathematics discipline that focuses on the collection, organization, analysis, and interpretation of data

 - pediatrics – the branch of medicine that involves the treatment and care of infants, children, and adolescents

 That’s just a sampling of the fields of science and medicine that are involved in the research and development of vaccines.
 Vaccinology is a “synthesis” of all of those fields of study.
-For example, an epidemiologist is an expert in the field of epidemiology, but they probably have substantial education and expertise in some, or maybe all, of the other fields.
+For example, an epidemiologist is an expert in the field of epidemiology but probably has substantial education and expertise in some, or maybe all, of the other fields of vaccinology.

 And like I’ve written before, vaccine researchers probably have hundreds, maybe thousands, of hours of study in most of these separate fields.
 It’s not just a few minutes of “research” on the internet.